 In the middle of Phang Nga Bay

 Koh Yao Noi, February 2009.
-This is where I chose to land, to gently attack these little Thai holidays ...
-Well took me!
+That's where I chose to settle down, to gently attack this little Thai holiday...
+Good for me!

-There are still bungalows on this small island at 500 baht (ten euros) and traditional wooden houses on stilts.
+You can still find on this small island bungalows at 500 baht (about ten euros) and traditional wooden houses on stilts.

 There are paddy fields, rubber forests, gray buffaloes and brown goats grazing along the embankments.
 You can ride your motorbike in the wind, along the small road that goes around the island, without fear of traffic, minimal.

 But what first catches the eye here is the sea and its spectacular archipelago of islets and limestone peaks, which stand out in the bluish haze of the horizon.

 Everyone knows Halong Bay, Vietnam.
 Phang Nga Bay is "same same but different"... better, even, I find.